-- DTSG UK Good Practice Principles: Hold signatory status on the JICWEBS adopted Good Practice Principles drafted by the Digital Trading Standards Group.
-Read our annual verification report here;
+- DTSG UK Good Practice Principles: Hold signatory status on the JICWEBS adopted Good Practice Principles drafted by the Digital Trading Standards Group, for both Brand Safety and Anti-Fraud practices.
+Read our annual verification reports here and here.

 - Digital Advertising Alliance (DAA): Unruly is a participant in the DAA’s cross-industry Self-Regulatory program for Online Behavioural Advertising;